win-ngs/featurecounts-windows-exe/README.md

 featureCounts is part of the Subread package and is distributed under the GNU General Public License version 3.
 See `LICENSE.md`.

-See `THIRD_PARTY_NOTICES.md` for package provenance and source availability.
+The corresponding Subread 2.1.1 source is included in this repository under `subread-2.1.1-source/`.
+See `THIRD_PARTY_NOTICES.md` for package provenance.